noby-y/Infini-Wisp-Calculator/README.md

 ## How to use

-1. Download `Release.zip`
+1. Download executable from latest Release
-2. Unpack and open the folder
+2. Run it and input lifetime values in the console
-3. Run `WispCalculator.exe` for console app
-    - Run `WispCalculatorCSV.bat` for CSV output
+    - Run `WispCalculatorCSV.bat` for a CSV output

 ## TODO
 - [x] Use lifetime ranges
 - [x] Output into a CSV file